TRAFFIC CAMS, WEATHER, ROAD WORK, TRANSIT: Thursday info

 WEATHER + SUNRISE/SUNSET TIMES

-Rain is expected late tonight.
-High in the low 70s.
-Today’s sunrise will be at 6:04 am; sunset will be at 8:22 pm.
+A Heat Advisory alert will be in effect Friday morning through Tuesday morning.
+Today, sunny, mid-70s.
+Today’s sunrise will be at 6:13 am; sunset will be at 8:10 pm.

 TRANSIT TODAY